Libyan Political Dialogue Forum

-The Libyan Political Dialogue Forum (LPDF) is an intra-Libyan political body involved in series of meetings started in late 2020, initially aiming to lead to Libyan elections, Libyan peace process and "democractic legitimacy of Libyan institutions", mainly taking place in the context of the Second Libyan Civil War.
-The LPDF continues with involving both Government of National Unity and the Government of National Stability as current leading elements of the peace process.
+The Libyan Political Dialogue Forum (LPDF) is an intra-Libyan political body involved in series of meetings started in late 2020, initially aiming to lead to Libyan elections, Libyan peace process and "democratic legitimacy of Libyan institutions", mainly taking place in the context of the Second Libyan Civil War.
+The LPDF continued in 2020, involving both Government of National Unity and the Government of National Stability as leading elements of the peace process.

 Background

 Street protests of the Arab Spring and the NATO military intervention in 2011 turned into the First Libyan Civil War, led to the overthrow of the government and death of Libyan leader Muammar Gaddafi.
 Transitional arrangements were unstable, leading into the Second Libyan Civil War and rival Libyan governments.
 In late 2015, the Skhirat agreement proposed an institutional transition to unify Libyan state institutions.
 The Palermo Conference in November 2018 proposed to hold the Libyan National Conference and national elections in 2019.
 The April 2019 attack on Tripoli by the Libyan National Army led by Khalifa Haftar delayed the peace process, which was relaunched by Ghassan Salamé, head of the United Nations Support Mission in Libya (UNSMIL).
 Salamé's plan included a ceasefire, an international meeting of countries violating the arms embargo of United Nations Security Council Resolution 1973, and parallel intra-Libyan negotiation tracks divided into economic, military and political components.